Jerms-AI/explosion-lora-project/README.md

 We’re extending ComfyUI with simple but powerful image processing tools.
 Currently includes:

 ### 🔹 [Enhance Detail Node](custom_nodes/image_manipulation_tools/README.md)
-> Boost image detail using OpenCV's `detailEnhance`.
-Tweak contrast, texture, and clarity before dataset generation or final renders.
+Boost image detail using OpenCV’s `detailEnhance`.
+This node:
+- Handles both NumPy arrays and PyTorch tensors
+- Outputs a tensor for seamless ComfyUI integration
+- Lets you tweak `detail_strength` and `smoothness` to control clarity and texture

+Use it before training LoRA datasets or final renders to sharpen image fidelity.

 More nodes coming soon (contrast, blur, mask tweaks, etc).
 Each one will live in its own modular Python file with docs.